Story and photos by Bardia Khajenoori

 USAG Stuttgart Public Affairs

-Editor’s Note: A version of this story was first published in the 2nd Quarter 2023 Stuttgart Citizen Magazine.
-Festivals/events taking place prior to July have been removed, additional events have been added, and the online version has been adapted for better readability.
+Editor’s Note: A version of this story was first published in the 2nd Quarter 2024 Stuttgart Citizen Magazine

 The Stuttgart region loves its festivals, but when it comes to frequency and diversity, there’s no time quite like the summer.